chains-lab/sso-svc/docs/web/docs/UserSessionData.md

 ### NewUserSessionData

-`func NewUserSessionData(id string, type_ string, attributes UserSessionAttributes, ) *UserSessionData`
+`func NewUserSessionData(id uuid.UUID, type_ string, attributes UserSessionAttributes, ) *UserSessionData`

 NewUserSessionData instantiates a new UserSessionData object This constructor will assign default values to properties that have it defined,